-Prior to fiscal year 2016, the Company granted restricted stock units with a service condition ("service-based RSUs").
-Beginning in fiscal year 2016, the Company also began granting to employees RSUs with a service and market condition ("market-based RSUs") that requires that the Company's stock price achieve a specified price above the grant date stock price before it can be eligible for service vesting conditions.
-To date, the Company has issued ISOs, NQSOs, RSUs and performance-based stock awards under the 2010 Incentive Plan.
+Prior to fiscal year 2016, the Company granted service-based RSUs.
+In fiscal year 2016, the Company also began granting market-based RSUs that requires the Company's stock price achieve a specified price above the grant date stock price before it can be eligible for service vesting conditions.
+In fiscal year 2019, the Company began granting to employees performance-based RSUs that vest variably subject to the achievement of fiscal year 2019 revenue growth and adjusted EBITDA targets ("performance targets").
+The Company evaluates the portion of the awards that are probable to vest quarterly until the performance criteria are met.
+To date, the Company has issued ISOs, NQSOs, service-based RSUs, market-based RSUs, and performance-based RSUs under the 2010 Incentive Plan.
 ISOs and NQSOs are generally granted to employees with an exercise price equal to the market price of the Company's common stock at the date of grant.
 Stock options granted to employees generally have a contractual term of seven years and vest over four years of continuous service, with 25 percent of the stock options vesting on the one-year anniversary of the date of grant and the remaining 75 percent vesting in equal monthly installments over the three year period thereafter.
-RSUs granted to employees prior to fiscal year 2013 generally vest over five years of continuous service, with 15 percent of the RSUs vesting on the one-year anniversary of the date of grant, 60 percent vesting in equal quarterly installments over the following three years and the remaining 25 percent vesting in equal quarterly installments over the last year of the vesting period.
-RSUs granted to employees starting in fiscal year 2013 generally vest over four years of continuous service, with 25 percent of the RSUs vesting on the one-year anniversary of the date of grant and 6.25% vesting quarterly thereafter for the next 12 quarters.
-In fiscal year 2018, a portion of the RSUs granted to employees fully vest after one year of continuous service.
+RSUs generally vest over four years of continuous service, with 25 percent of the RSUs vesting on the one-year anniversary of the date of grant and 6.25% vesting quarterly thereafter for the next 12 quarters, subject to any performance or stock price targets.

-An aggregate of 18,192,370, shares of the Company's common stock were reserved for issuance under the 2010 Incentive Plan as of June 30, 2018, and this amount will be increased by any outstanding stock awards that expire or terminate for any reason prior to their exercise or settlement.
+An aggregate of 20,599,689 shares of the Company's common stock were reserved for issuance under the 2010 Incentive Plan as of June 30, 2019, and this amount will be increased by any outstanding stock awards that expire or terminate for any reason prior to their exercise or settlement.
 The number of shares of the Company's common stock reserved for issuance is increased annually through July 1, 2019 by up to five percent of the total number of shares of the Company's common stock outstanding on the last day of the preceding fiscal year.
 The maximum number of shares that may be issued under the 2010 Incentive Plan is 30,000,000.
-There were 13,924,924 shares available for issuance under the 2010 Incentive Plan as of June 30, 2018.
+There were 14,690,557 shares available for issuance under the 2010 Incentive Plan as of June 30, 2019.

 In November 2009, the Company's board of directors adopted the 2010 Non-Employee Directors' Stock Award Plan (the "Directors' Plan") and the stockholders approved the Directors' Plan in January 2010.
 The Directors' Plan became effective upon the completion of the Company's IPO.
 The Directors' Plan provides for the automatic grant of NQSOs and RSUs to non-employee directors and also provides for the discretionary grant of NQSOs and RSUs.
-Stock options granted to new non-employee directors vest in equal monthly installments over one year.
-Prior to fiscal year 2015, the annual service-based RSU grants vested quarterly over a period of four years and the initial service-based RSU grants vested quarterly over a period of four years and annual service-based RSU grants vest daily over a period of one year.
+Stock options granted to new non-employee directors vest in equal monthly installments over four years and annual stock option grants to existing directors vest in equal monthly installments over one year.
+Prior to fiscal year 2015, initial service-based RSU grants vested quarterly over a period of four years and annual service-based RSU grants vested quarterly over a period of four years and annual service-based RSU grants vest daily over a period of one year.